-The Delta SkyMiles Blue has a lower earning rate than the Delta SkyMiles Gold, which means you might earn miles at a slower pace
+- The Delta SkyMiles Blue has a lower earning rate than the Delta SkyMiles Gold, which means you might earn miles at a slower pace

-> - Losing out on Delta SkyMiles Gold benefits like no fee for the first checked bag, and Main Cabin 1 priority boarding on Delta flights
+- Losing out on Delta SkyMiles Gold benefits like no fee for the first checked bag, and Main Cabin 1 priority boarding on Delta flights

-> - Losing the Delta Pay with Miles feature
+- Losing the Delta Pay with Miles feature

->

-> When is a good time to upgrade or downgrade your credit card?
+When is a good time to upgrade or downgrade your credit card?

->

-> Generally speaking, you should wait at least a year to ask about upgrading or downgrading your credit card.
-This is because Amex has been known to reduce or decline welcome bonuses from consumers who move between cards too quickly.
-If you signed up for the Amex Platinum, earned the generous welcome bonus and then immediately tried to downgrade your card, for example, American Express could easily take your bonus back and even cancel your card.
+Generally speaking, you should wait at least a year to ask about upgrading or downgrading your credit card.
+This is because Amex has been known to reduce or decline welcome offers from consumers who move between cards too quickly.
+If you signed up for the Amex Platinum, earned the generous welcome offers and then immediately tried to downgrade your card, for example, American Express could easily take your welcome offer back and even cancel your card.
 The exact wording in the terms and conditions of this card offer tells the whole story:

->

-> “If we in our sole discretion determine that you have engaged in abuse, misuse, or gaming in connection with the welcome offer in any way or that you intend to do so (for example, if you applied for one or more cards to obtain a welcome offer[s] that we did not intend for you; if you cancel or downgrade your account within 12 months after acquiring it; or if you cancel or return purchases you made to meet the Threshold Amount), we may not credit the Membership Rewards points to, we may freeze the Membership Rewards points credited to, or we may take away the Membership Rewards points from your account.
-We may also cancel this card account and other card accounts you may have with us.
+“If we in our sole discretion determine that you have engaged in abuse, misuse, or gaming in connection with the welcome offer in any way or that you intend to do so (for example, if you applied for one or more cards to obtain a welcome offer[s] that we did not intend for you; if you cancel or downgrade your account within 12 months after acquiring it; or if you cancel or return purchases you made to meet the Threshold Amount), we may not credit the Membership Rewards points to, we may freeze the Membership Rewards points credited to, or we may take away the Membership Rewards points from your account.
+We may also cancel this card account and other card accounts you may have with us.”